schlotg/viage/README.md

 ## Commands
 - *npm run start* - Builds and launches a Development Webserver
 - *npm run build* - Builds the project in release and outputs it to dist/
-- *via create \<project-name\>* - creates a skeleton project
+- *viage app \<project-name\>* - creates a skeleton project
-- *via addComponent \<component-name\>* - creates a new component and adds it to the project
+- *viage component \<component-name\>* - creates a new component and adds it to the project
-- *via addService \<service-name\>* - creates a new service and adds it to the project
+- *viage service \<service-name\>* - creates a new service and adds it to the project

 ## How To Viage

 ### Components and Services
-There are three basic types of Viage objects, Components and Services, and a special object called a Router
+There are three basic types of Viage objects, Components and Services, and a special object called a Router.

 #### Components
 Components contain HTML and other components.
 Components communicate down stream by calling functions directly in their children much like React does.
 Sometimes a parent needs to know that something changed in a child component.
 That can be done by emitting and event, supporting a callback API between parent and child, and notification via a Service.